whn09/learning2rank/README.md

 ## Author

-If you have troubles or questions, please contact [shiba24](https://github.com/shiba24).
+If you have any troubles or questions, please contact [shiba24](https://github.com/shiba24).

 March, 2016